anotida01/cpen311_opengl/README.md

 # CPEN311 - OpenGL Debugging

-A useful debugging tool for versions of the UBC CPEN 311 course that offer the Pixel Transformation Lab.
+A useful debugging tool for the Pixel Transformation Lab offered by some versions of the UBC CPEN 311 course.

 ![opengl](opengl.png)